sreesl/cypress-automation/exercise-2/README.md

 ## ✅ How to run

-* Go to the [project's directory](/exercise-2) and install the project dependencies using ```npm install```
+* Go to the [project's directory](/exercise-2) and install the project dependencies, run ```npm install```

 * To run the tests on your terminal, run ```npm test```

 * To run the tests against the Cypress Test Runner, run ```npm cy:open```

-* Test results (screenshots and videos) are available in the folder cypress/artifacts for failed steps and also success purchase after the test run.
+* Test results (screenshots and videos) will be available in the folder cypress/artifacts for failed steps and also success purchase after the test run.

 ## 🧯 Risks/ Issues faced